 After recovering a couple weeks later, Francis had politely berated him for spending so much money on him.
 But Allen figured he hadn’t spent enough.
 Because… he knew something wasn’t right with Francis after the incident.
 And it wasn’t PTSD or trauma like the old doc said.
 It was something else.
 It had been just a feeling at first—that something was off.
-It was like one of those ‘spot the difference’ puzzles Nico like to play with Fortuna when they’d been younger.
-And Allen knew that for once money wouldn’t be able to resolve this issue.
+It was like one of those ‘spot the difference’ puzzles Nico liked to play with Fortuna when they’d been younger.
+And Allen knew that for once money wouldn’t be able to resolve the issue.

 * * *

 And then Allen found himself captured by ELPIS and at the mercy of Francis who was playing the character Theta.
 Francis spouted nonsense about not being Francis, but Allen knew his brother well enough to know that wasn’t the case.